 Before You Call: What to Have Ready

-Don't waste your own time.
-Before you get on a chat or a call, make sure you have your Gamertag and the email you signed up with handy.
-Trust me, it's the first thing they'll ask for.
-If it's a hardware issue, flip your console over and find the serial number, because they'll definitely need that too.
+Don't waste your time.
+Before you get someone on the line, make sure you have your Xbox Gamertag and the email you signed up with handy.
+Trust me, they will ask for it.
+If you're dealing with a hardware problem, like a faulty controller, find the device's serial number too.
+It will make the whole process smoother.

 Where to Quickly Solve Problems with Xbox

-Here are some of the most common reasons people contact Xbox support and the best way to handle them.
+Here are some of the most common topics Xbox customer service can assist with, and the best way to handle them.

 | If Your Problem Is... | The Best Contact Method Is... | Pro Tip |